soworksl2/noblivion_specification/README.md

 # Feedback and roadmap

-I really would love listen your opinion about this project, how do you think it can be improved or what can change.
+I really would love to hear your opinion about this project.
+How do you think it can be improved or what can change?

-I am going to work in this project in my free time. so the development could not be as fast as desired. the things that I am going to work on are:
+I am going to work on this project in my free time, so the development may not be as fast as desired.
+The things that I am going to work on are:

-1. A c library covering this complete specification; in c for its interoperability with other languages.
+1. A C library covering this complete specification; in C for its interoperability with other languages.
-2. A CLI tool or tools for linux, windows and mac on top of the c library.
+2. A CLI tool or tools for linux, windows and mac on top of the C library.
-3. And if the things goes well, a simple android application. (optional)
+3. And if the things go well, a simple android application. (optional)

 # Credits

-My name is Jimy Aguasviva from Dominican Republic. and I am already finding job my linkedin is [HERE](https://www.linkedin.com/in/jimy-aguasviva-781b32200/)
+My name is Jimy Aguasviva from Dominican Republic. and I am already finding for a job my linkedin is [HERE](https://www.linkedin.com/in/jimy-aguasviva-781b32200/)